 Morphe is not owned by a parent company that tests on animals.

-It's unclear if Morphe is available for sale in stores in mainland China.
+It's unclear if Morphe is available for sale countries with mandatory animal testing.

 No, Morphe is not certified by any organizations.